gbohannon99/Python/Projects/Data Cleaning/readme.md

 # Customer Data Cleaning and Transformation

 This project focuses on learning how to clean and transform customer data using the Python library Pandas.
 The objective is to clean a customer dataset to determine which customers can be contacted and provide it to the sales team.
+I have added the 'original' and 'cleaned data' into the folder

 ## Getting Started